The Freedom of Information (FOI) Act gives you the right to access all the information we hold.

 - Check our publication scheme to see if we’ve already published the information you’re looking for.

-Make a new FOI request (do not include your personal details in the 'Specify your Information Request' box, as this will appear on the website).
+- Make a new FOI request (do not include your personal details in the 'Specify your Information Request' box, as this will appear on the website).
+View our accessibility statement for this section of our FOI portal.

 We'll normally respond within 20 working days of receiving your request.